-- Full review of all clinical and laboratory data. - Check maintenance therapy and understanding. - Reassess inhaler technique. - Ensure understanding of withdrawal of acute medications (steroids and/or antibiotics). - Assess need for continuing any oxygen therapy. - Provide management plan for comorbidities and follow-up. - Ensure follow-up arrangements: early follow-up < 4weeks, and late follow-up < 12weeks as indicated. - All clinical or investigational abnormalities have been identified.
+- Full review of all clinical and laboratory data. - Check maintenance therapy and understanding. - Reassess inhaler technique. - Ensure understanding of withdrawal of acute medications (steroids and/or antibiotics). - Assess need for continuing any oxygen therapy. - Provide management plan for comorbidities and follow-up. - Ensure follow-up arrangements: early follow-up < 4weeks, and late follow-up < 12weeks as indicated.
+All clinical or investigations of the control of the - All clinical or investigational abnormalities have been identified.

-1-4 WEEKS FOLLOW-UP
+1 - 4 WEEKS FOLLOW-UP

 - Evaluate ability to cope in his/her usual environment.

 - Review and understanding treatment regimen.

 - Reassessment of inhaler techniques.

 - Reassess need for long-term oxygen.

-- or DISTRIBUT • Document the capacity to do physical activity and activities of daily living.
+- Document the capacity to do physical activity and activities of daily living.

 - Document symptoms: CAT or mMRC.

 - Determine status of comorbidities.